Surface Chemistry, Absorption, Adsorption, Application and Uses

 In more cases adsorbates are gases.
 Those gas adsorbates which can easily liquefy the adsorption phenomenon for such gases are high.
 Easily liquefiable gas means having a higher tendency to become liquid which in turn should have a greater inter-molecular force of attraction.

-Higher the critical temperature of gas moves easily it will be liquefied hence adsorbed to a greater extent.
+The higher the critical temperature of gas the more easily it will be liquefied and hence adsorbed to a greater extent.

-When critical temperature decrease liquefied will decrease and adsorption of such gas also decrease.
+When critical temperature decreases liquefied will decrease and adsorption of such gas also decreases.

 Effect of temperature